LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models

 In the main text, we presented experiments with the GPT-2 XL model and the OpenWebText\footnote{https://huggingface.co/datasets/Skylion007/openwebtext} dataset.
-Here, we add two more datasets for comparison: CodeParrot\footnote{https://huggingface.co/datasets/codeparrot/codeparrot-clean} and ArXiv.\footnote{https://huggingface.co/datasets/ccdv/arxiv-summarization} The numerical results in Figures~\ref{fig:bits_xl_3x3} and~\ref{fig:tau_xl_3x3} show that the behavior of the proposed method remains almost the same across different datasets, signifying that our approach is ``input-agnostic.''
+Here, we add two more datasets for comparison: CodeParrot\footnote{https://huggingface.co/datasets/codeparrot/codeparrot-clean} and ArXiv.\footnote{https://huggingface.co/datasets/ccdv/arxiv-summarization} The comparison of Pareto boundaries in Figure~\ref{fig:pareto_datasets} shows that the behavior of the proposed LAMP method \eqref{eq:strict_lamp} for softmax remains almost the same across different datasets, suggesting that our approach is ``input-agnostic.''